chrimelis/Theseus-and-Minotaur/README.md

 Players can move in every direction (UP, DOWN, LEFT, RIGHT), unless there is a wall, which they cannot penetrate.

 ### Characters:
-- **Thesesus** : He tries to collect all the loot placed on the board.
+- **Thesesus** : He tries to collect all the loot placed on the board, before he runs out of time (final round = 200th).
 - **Minotaur** : His goal is to kill Theseus, by stepping onto the same tile as him.

 ### Player strategies: